 Synonyms – Pareira Brava, Wild Vine, Velvet Leaf, Cissampelos Pareira

 Uses – Chiefly used as a diuretic (increases the flow of urine) and tonic taken as a liquid extract.
 Pareira root acts as an antiseptic to the bladder, reducing inflammation.
 The drug was official in the British Pharmacopeia of 1989 for the preparation of fluid extract.

 Characteristics – No odour with a bitter taste.
-The pieces of root are long and nearly cylindrical and two to five centimetres in diameter.
+The pieces of root are long and nearly cylindrical and 2cm to 5cm in diameter.
 They are covered with a thin blackish-brown bark and externally marked with longitudinal furrows and transverse ridges and fissures.
 Internally yellowish or brownish-grey.